cgytrus/LevelShadersFix/about.md

 # Level Shaders Fix
 Fixes a major performance issue with 2.2 shader triggers.
-That's caused by the shaders being rendered at 2608x2608 on high graphics, 1304x1304 on medium and 652x652 on low.
+That's caused by the shaders being rendered at 2608x2608 at 16:9 aspect ratio on high graphics, 1304x1304 on medium and 652x652 on low.
 Thanks, Robert Nicholas Christian Topala.

 This mod will make shaders render at your native screen resolution instead.